 Without question, your credit score will impact your loan rate.
-The amount of money you can borrow (and the rate at which you do) to buy a home are primarily affected by your combined debts and credit score.
+The amount of money you can borrow (and the rate at which you do) to buy a home is primarily affected by your combined debts and credit score.
 Using a sliding scale of 300 – 850, lenders typically look for a minimum qualifying score in the mid-600’s.
 But, as your score breaks into the mid-700’s, your chances of locking in a lower interest rate increase dramatically.

 Costs Associated with Purchasing A Home

-Comparing renting to owning is not as simple as a comparing rent payments to a mortgage.
+Comparing renting to owning is not as simple as comparing rent payments to a mortgage.
 A lot of money changes hands while you’re signing papers for a home purchase.
 And, if you’re considering buying your first home, you need to understand a down payment is only one part of the total upfront cost.
 There are a handful of smaller expenses you need to be prepared for, including: